Understanding the User Interface

 Save: Saves your annotation work. webKnossos automatically saves every 30 seconds.

-Archive: Only available for Explorative Annotations.
-Closes the annotation and archives it, removing it from a user's dashboard.
-Archived annotations can be found on a user's dashboard under "Explorative Annotations" and by clicking on "Show Archived Annotations".
+Archive: Closes the annotation and archives it, removing it from a user's dashboard.
+Archived annotations can be found on a user's dashboard under "My Annotations" and by clicking on "Show Archived Annotations".
 Use this to declutter your dashboard.
+(Not available for tasks)

-Download: Starts the download of the current annotation.
+Download: Starts a download of the current annotation including any skeleton and volume data.
 Skeleton annotations are downloaded as NML files.
 Volume annotation downloads contain the raw segmentation data as WKW files.

 Share: Create a shareable link to your dataset containing the current position, rotation, zoom level etc. Use this to collaboratively work with colleagues.
 Read more about this feature in the Sharing guide.